gohugoio/hugo/content/en/functions/images/index.md

 {{ $img := $img.Filter (images.Opacity 0.5 )}}
 ```

-Note that target format must support transparency, e.g. PNG.
+This filter is most useful for target formats that support transparency, e.g. PNG.
 If the source image is e.g. JPG, the most effective way would be to combine it with the [`Process`] filter:

 ```go-html-template
 {{ $png := $jpg.Filter